 Headroom and Legroom in Burley D’Lite X

-The 100 lb. weight capacity of the Burley D’Lite X is for 80 lbs. of humans and 20 lbs. of cargo.
+The 100 lb. weight capacity of the double Burley D’Lite X is for 80 lbs. of humans and 20 lbs. of cargo.
 The written instructions state that each child should max out at 40 lb.
-However, I called Burley Customer Service, and they stated that you could, for example, do a 50/30 lb split, which is essentially what we have on the right above with our 5-year-old.
+However, I called Burley Customer Service, and they stated that you could, for example, do a 50/30 lb. split, which is essentially what we have above with our 5-year-old tester.

 Regardless of the weight split, you should always have the heavier child on the right when in trailer mode.
 (Or if you only have one child in the trailer, put them on the right.)
 This is the side opposite the trailer arm and provides the best weight distribution to prevent tipping when taking tight turns.

-All three D’Lite models feature Burley’s super-cushioned seats and harness system that do wonders for the comfort of your little riders.
+The D’Lite X trailers feature Burley’s super-cushioned seats that do wonders for the comfort of your little riders.
 These seat cushions are Burley’s “premium” version that include a headrest.
 They can be removed for washing or for older riders who favor more room over more padding.